Santry Court: History

 The Santry estate appears to have been acquired by Richard Barry, a Dublin merchant and alderman sometime in the early 1600s.
 The Barry's were originally an ancient Cork family although both his father and grandfather were wealthy Dublin merchants.
 A substantial house was already on the grounds by 1664 when it was taxed for eleven hearths.
 It would have originally been the Norman manorial settlement of Adam de Feypo.

 The house was built between 1703 and 1709 by Henry Barry, 3rd Baron Barry of Santry, and his wife, Bridget Domvile, daughter of Sir Thomas Domvile, 1st Baronet, of Templeogue and granddaughter of William Domville.

 The house and estate were later inherited by their son Henry Barry, 4th Baron Barry of Santry, and quadrant links and wings were added later to give the house a more contemporary Palladian appearance around 1734–60.
 Henry was sentenced to death for murdering one of his servants, but ultimately the sentence was commuted to forfeiting his lands and banishment to England.

 The house was later inherited by his uncle Sir Compton Domvile, 2nd Baronet, in 1751.
 Sir Compton made various unsuccessful attempts to revive the Barry baronetcy.

 He later in turn passed it to his nephew Charles Pocklington Domvile (1740–1810) on his death in 1768.

 The later Sir Compton Domvile, 1st Baronet, had been made a Baronet (of Templeogue and Santry House) in the Baronetage of the United Kingdom on 27 December 1814.

-Lady Compton Domvile was involved in developing a model village in Santry around 1840 in a Swiss style for estate labourers.
+Lady Helena Compton Domvile was involved in developing a model village in Santry around 1840 in a Swiss style for estate labourers.
+14 houses were constructed and referred to as the Swiss cottages owing to their steep gabled rooves and white plastered exteriors.

 Ninian Niven is recorded as laying out the formal gardens at the house in 1857 for Compton Domvile and works likely carried on after his death.

 Works are also recorded as being carried out at the house by William Connolly & sons in 1862 for Sir Charles Compton William Domvile, 2nd Baronet (1822 – 10 July 1884), and his wife, Lady Margaret Domville, likely to a design by the architect Sandham Symes.

 Charles went bankrupt in June 1874 and most of the high-quality interior items were sold off at an auction at the house or sold privately beyond the reach of his creditors.

 The couple had no children and were the last of Domvile and Barry families to live on the Santry estate with Lady Margaret dying in 1929.